College student allegedly robs train conductor, mom turns him in - NewsBreak

 College student allegedly robs train conductor, mom turns him in

-( NewsNation Now ) — The suspect sought in a Chicago train robbery has been identified as a Loyola University student recognized by his own mother, who drove him to the police station to turn himself in.‘No family should have to go through what we went through,’ Oklahoma father who lost son in KIA fire reacts to new recall

-Zion Brown, 18, robbed a Metra Electric conductor last week because he says he needed the money to “buy a snack before his next university lecture.”
+Zion Brown, 18, robbed a Metra Electric conductor last week because he says he needed the money to “buy a snack before his next university lecture.”‘You ruined a kid’s childhood’: Children warn hit-and-run driver, family seeks help

-Police say he dumped his weapon into a nearby garbage can and escaped on foot.
-Later that night, his mother recognized a masked Brown in security photos on the news and drove him to surrender to police.Family claims there’s proof victim of former Oklahoma City officer Daniel Holtzclaw recanted

 Cook County Judge Maryam Ahmad ordered Brown be held without bail, rejecting the defense attorney’s argument, saying as a hungry college kid she herself would have never thought to rob someone.